vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### CO2 threshold values

 Create three static value sensors with the threshold values: 800, 1200 and 1500.
+As the entity_id is based on the `name` field, this template sensor uses a trick to give it the right name to base the entity_id on when the entity is created.
+After that the name will indicate the threshold name.

 <img src="images_templates/base_values_sensors.jpg" alt="C02 base values" width="450px" />